-- ➤ Parents are asked to become involved in the various aspects of religious education (e.g. Parish sacramental preparation) and are always welcome to join the school community in liturgical celebrations. - The Parents' and Friends' Association hold their meeting on the second Tuesday of each month.
-All are welcome to attend.

-- Throughout the year we have regular assemblies and celebration days.
+- Parents are asked to become involved in the various aspects of religious education (e.g., Parish sacramental preparation) and are always welcome to join the school community in liturgical celebrations. - > The Parents' and Friends' Association holds their meeting on the second Tuesday of each month.
+All are welcome to attend. - Throughout the year we have regular assemblies and celebration days.
 Parents are always welcome to join us.
 Notice of such events is communicated through the weekly newsletter. - > The education of children is a partnership.
-Therefore, it is important for parents to be involved in the formal reporting on the aesthetic, spiritual, social, physical and academic attainment of students at an individual parent/teacher meeting. - > Parents are invited to assist in the classroom as a volunteer helper-reading. - ➤ Learning Support programs, such as Support A Reader, also provide parents with opportunities to be involved in the life of the school.
+Therefore, it is important for parents to be involved in formal reporting on the aesthetic, spiritual, social, physical, and academic attainment of students at an individual parent/teacher meeting.

 It is a State Government requirement that all parent volunteers read and sign a series of brief documents about how volunteers are expected to conduct themselves.
-This Volunteer Package is available from the school office.
-Parents are only required to attend to this documentation once in their association with Holy Spirit School.
+This Volunteer Package is available online from the school office.
+Parents are required to attend to this documentation annually in their association with Holy Spirit School.